Quick answers to common questions about syncopioâ„¢.

 What happens if a Worker crashes mid-transfer?

-Its work is automatically re-queued.
-Another Worker picks it up.
+Its work is automatically re-queued and another Worker picks it up.
 No data loss, no manual intervention.

 Each work item has a time-limited lease.
 If the Worker stops renewing it, the lease expires and the item returns to the queue.